mamaniaharsh7/Portfolio_Projects/2. Covid Analysis/README.md

 -   *and finally, an Interactive Dashboard to sum up my findings*

-Thus, I've tried to present a factful account of the real data.
-Although a wide range of topics are covered in this project, a consistency of message is clear – this is an unprecedented crisis, and no aspect of our lives is immune!
+Thus, I've tried to present a factful account of the ground-zero data.
+Although I've covered a wide range of topics in this project, a consistency of message is clear – "this is an unprecedented crisis, and no aspect of our lives is immune!"
 <br/>
 <br/>
 <br/>